hibaahsan/hibaahsan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student at the Khoury College of Computer Sciences at Northeastern University, advised by <a href="https://www.byronwallace.com/">Byron Wallace</a>.
+I am a PhD student at Northeastern University in the Khoury College of Computer Sciences, advised by <a href="https://www.byronwallace.com/">Byron Wallace</a>.
 I work in the clinical natural language processing domain.
 My research looks into interpretability of LLMs in healthcare.

 I graduated with a Masters in Computer Science from UMass Amherst in 2023.
 Prior to Masters, I was a Research Engineer in the Advertising team at <a href="https://www.microsoft.com/en-in/msidc/default.aspx">Microsoft IDC</a> where I worked on improving the relevance of sponsored search results.
 I hold a Bachelors in Information Technology from the National Institute of Technology Karnataka, India.